Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Discussion

-The deep learning community has been dedicated to enhancing the performance of neural networks by designing novel functional modules and network architectures from a macroscopic perspective.
-The neurons in these networks, although acting as the fundamental computational and structural units, have not undergone sufficient exploration.
-The majority of existing deep ANNs and SNNs are built upon point neurons, which lack the microscopic morphology and nonlinear dynamics brought by dendrites and can not fully capture the expressivity of real biological neurons.
+Research in deep SNNs has advanced rapidly in recent years, with efforts spanning both network architectures and neuron modeling.
+The majority of existing deep SNNs are built upon point neuron models, which lack microscopic morphology and dendritic nonlinear dynamics that characterize real biological neurons.
 Consequently, the expressivity of these networks is limited by the simplicity of their underlying neurons \cite{poirazi2003pyramidal,jadi2014twolayer,tzilivaki2018dogma,beniaguev2021cortical}.
-In this study, we propose the DendSN model, aiming to enrich the capacity of deep SNNs by incorporating dendritic computation into spiking neurons.
-The neuron model features both dendritic morphology and nonlinear dynamics, exhibiting significantly higher expressivity than point spiking neurons and possessing the ability to approximate the biophysical behavior of a detailed multi-compartment neuron in the subthreshold regime.
-Moreover, networks of DendSNs can be trained through gradient-based learning rules and demonstrate superior supervised learning performance over point SNNs.
+Motivated by the insight that dendrites contribute substantially to biological neurons' representational capacity \cite{london2005dendritic,acharya2022dendritic}, we propose the dendritic spiking neuron (DendSN) model, aiming to empower deep SNNs with dendritic computation.
+Structurally, the model depicts dendritic morphology in two levels: compartments and branches.
+Computationally, hierarchical dendritic integration and nonlinearity are captured using a WNN-like formulation.
+DendSN exhibits significantly higher expressivity than point spiking neurons and can better approximate the biophysical activity pattern of a detailed multi-compartment neuron in the subthreshold regime.
+Moreover, networks of DendSNs trained through BPTT demonstrate superior supervised learning performance over SNNs based on point neurons, highlighting that enhanced single-neuron expressivity brought by dendritic computation can translate into improved network-level learning capacity.